transdigiware/blockchain/howto/ibp-v2-operations-service.md

   You can find the certificate and private key of the TLS CA in the console.

   1. Click the peer or orderer's CA node in the **Node** tab.
-  2. On the CA page, click **TLS Certificate Authority**.
+  2. On the CA tab, click the actions menu next to the `admin` user and click **Enroll identity**.
+  3. On the side panel that opens, select **TLS Certificate Authority** from the Certificate Authority drop-down list.
-  3. In the TLS CA table, locate the `admin` user and click the vertical dots under **Actions**.
-Then, click **Enroll identity**.
+  4. Enter the **Enroll secret** for the admin user and click **Next**.
-  4. In the side panel, click **Next** and you can see the certificate and private key of the TLS CA.
+  5. Enter an **Identity display name** and click **Add identity to Wallet**.
+  6. Open the **Wallet** tab and click the identity you just created.
-  5. Give the identity a display name and click **Export identity**  and then **Add identity to wallet** to save the certificate and private key of the TLS CA into a JSON file.
+  7. Click **Export identity** to download the Certificate and Private key to a JSON file.
-  6. Open the exported JSON file.
+  8. Open the exported JSON file.
-  7. Find the private key that is the value of the `private_key` parameter in the JSON file.
+  9. Find the private key that is the value of the `private_key` parameter in the JSON file.
 This is your `client-tls-key` for use in the commands below.
-  8. Find the TLS CA certificate that is the value of the `cert` parameter in the JSON file.
+  10. Find the TLS CA certificate that is the value of the `cert` parameter in the JSON file.
 This is your `client-tls-cert` for use in the commands below.

 - **`peer tls-ca cert`** or **`orderer tls-ca cert`**